Mobility Technology: A Diary of Global Deployment

 Autonomous Electric Shuttle Pilot

 Cities around the world are trying to improve local public transportation with self-driving electric shuttles.
 The size of the shuttle differs from city to city, from small shuttles designed for four passengers and up to fifteen in long shuttles.
-The shuttles run on electricity, thus reducing the level of CO2 emissions produced by public transportation vehicles.
+The shuttles run on electricity, thus reducing the level of CO2 emissions produced by urban transportation vehicles.

 - Paris, France: Ile-de-France Mobilités, Keolis, and Navya launched a pilot in La Défense, a busy business district.
 Three autonomous electric shuttles were deployed, each one carrying up to 15 passengers (11 seated and 4 standing), operated with a 10-minute headway during peak periods and 20-minute headways during off-peak times.

 - Canada: In September 2018, Keolis and the City of Candiac began testing the first long-term demonstration of an autonomous electric shuttle on public roads in Canada.
 The Navya autonomous shuttle can carry 15 passengers at an operational speed of 25 km/h will operate along a 2 km route.
 The shuttle will provide free service between the park-and-ride lot and André-J.Côté Park.

 Autonomous vehicles (AV) are tested and being deployed around the globe.
 The goal?
 Reducing the number of road accidents caused by human error.
 China has plans to make ten percent of all vehicles fully autonomous by 2030.
 Japan is designing a showcase of autonomous technology for the 2020 Olympics in Tokyo.